endre-synnes/WebApiExam/README.md

 1. Open Docker on your machine.
 2. In a terminal, navigate to the root directory of this project.
-3. run the following command: `docker-compose up`
+3. run the following command: `docker-compose up -d`

 Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.

-After docker is finished with the setup, the application will be accessible at: `localhost:8080`
+After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
+There is no default users so you need to sign up before you can start a game.
+And sign up with a player two on a second web browser to be able to start a game.

 #### Herpoku
 The application is already running on [Heroku](https://afternoon-everglades-27665.herokuapp.com).